Have Some Fun! The Importance of Engaging with Sponsors at your Virtual Events

 Having Fun is About Getting Creative

 As we mentioned at the beginning of this blog, having fun with your virtual event is the key to success.
-We have talked about some engagement ideas in our previous blog entry related to open asks.
-But it certainly doesn’t hurt to review some of these ideas.
+We have talked about some engagement ideas in our previous blog entry, but it certainly doesn’t hurt to review some of these ideas.
 And we will cover some new ones as well.

-Here are some fun ideas to help engage your donors:
+Here are some fun ideas to help engage your Sponsors and donors:

 Host a Wine and Cheese Tasting – Even though everyone is virtual, plan ahead by advertising it as a wine and cheese tasting.
-As an extra spin, try pairing it with a destination trip.
+Create a VIP ticket option for a higher amount and host a 24 VIP Pre-Party before your main virtual event.
+Not only will you be raising additional funds through high dollar amount ticket sales, but you can also include this as one of the perks in your sponsorship package to all of your sponsors.
+As an extra fundraising spin, try pairing it with a destination trip.
 For example, use a Mediterranean cheese to pair up with a trip to Greece.
-During that tasting segment, allow guests to bid on that trip.
+During that tasting segment, allow guests to bid on that trip in the chat room.
 There’s no question that travelers are itching to travel!
-Even with the difficult travel circumstances that are in place today, there are certain travel packages that no one can turn down.
-For example, we offer 3 years with no blackout dates to take the trip.
+Even with the difficult travel circumstances that are in place today, there are certain travel packages that no one can turn down!
+For example, we offer 3 years with no blackout dates as part of our Fundraising Travel Program to take their trip.
+This allows donors the opportunity to invest in their next vacation, by investing in our nonprofit partners' causes.

 Send Out a Cocktail Kit – This is similar to the above-mentioned idea; however, you can do this with cocktails rather than wine and cheese.
-You can also get creative again by pairing these up with trips.
+We have also seen our partners get creative by pairing these craft cocktails with trip destinations.

 Paint-By-Numbers Event – Have sponsorship teams or guest viewing party teams create a piece of art (with a provided kit).
 Have them name it and then auction the piece during your event.
 This is a fun one that will get your donors excited to participate!

 We are seeing a trend with successful virtual events — all of them include some kind of engagement factor similar to what we talked about above.
 If you are looking for more hands-on assistance, we can help out with AmFund VIP.
-This is a virtual silent auction that is easy to launch, ready for online or mobile offerings, and can help you raise essential unrestricted funds.
+Our Virtual Travel Program is easy to launch, ready for online or mobile offerings, and can help you raise essential unrestricted funds.
 Or, if your organization is simply in need of help with your upcoming virtual events, contact us today.
 Our staff is available and ready to help.
 Stay safe everyone!